sul-cidr/patent_data_extractor/README.md

                         path to folder in which to save output (will be created if necessary) --output-type {csv,sqlite}
-                        output a sqlite database (default) or csv files (one per table) -r, --recurse         search subdirectories for XML files (*.{xml,XML}) to parse --validate            validate input XML against DTDs --continue-on-error   output errors on parsing failure but don't exit
+                        output a sqlite database (default) or csv files (one per table) --sqlite-max-vars SQLITE_MAX_VARS
+                        Override the maximum number of host parameters than can be passed in a single SQLite statement (defaults to 999) -r, --recurse         search subdirectories for XML files (*.{xml,XML}) to parse --validate            validate input XML against DTDs --continue-on-error   output errors on parsing failure but don't exit